rackspace/rack/README.md

 # rack
-An opinionated CLI for Rackspace interactions
+The official command line interface for the Rackspace Cloud

 ## Warning